mrs-brubotics/documentation_brubotics/source/Hardware_config.rst

 	TO connect correctly ESC to Powerboard : from top to bottom : orange blue brown.
 (Orange(S), blue (+/T) , Brown(-) to the corresponding pin, see picture of powerboard channel number is written on powerboard
 	Order of the motors ????
 See figure 4.10 and follow numbers not letters.

+..
+CONFIG NUC
+plug in the pixhawk before doing step 4.13.2 ????BCComment before 4.14
+Lot's of pictures to add here.